resi-labs-ai/resi-labs-api/TESTNET_MINER_VALIDATOR_TESTING_GUIDE.md

 # 3. Install requirements
 pip install bittensor requests

-# 4. Test your testnet setup
+# 4. Test your testnet setup (you'll be prompted for password only once)
 python test_testnet_s3_auth.py --wallet YOUR_WALLET_NAME --hotkey YOUR_HOTKEY_NAME

+# Optional: Check validator status only
+python test_testnet_s3_auth.py --wallet YOUR_WALLET_NAME --hotkey YOUR_HOTKEY_NAME --validator-check-only
 ```

 ## 📋 What You Need